What if you could rock your marketing while you’re busy so you stop having dry spells? (Spoiler: You can, and I’ll tell you how.)

 What?
 You’re too busy for marketing!?

 This is difficult to hear.
 Because this tells me you’re not thinking about the long game, you’re focusing on the here and now.
-And you should, don’t get me wrong, but it can’t be all you focus on.
+Don’t get me wrong, you should.
+But the present can’t be your sole focus.

 - Scattered, inconsistent presentation in front of potential clients